nim-lang/Nim/doc/nimc.rst

 ``ssl``                  Enables OpenSSL support for the sockets module.
 ``memProfiler``          Enables memory profiling for the native GC.
 ``uClibc``               Use uClibc instead of libc.
-(Relevant for Unix-like OSes) ``checkAbi``             When using types from C headers, add checks that compare
+(Relevant for Unix-like OSes) ``checkAbi`` (obsolete)  When using types from C headers, add checks that compare
-                         what's in the Nim file with what's in the C header (requires a C compiler with _Static_assert support, like any C11 compiler)
+                         what's in the Nim file with what's in the C header (requires a C compiler with _Static_assert support, like any C11 compiler).
+Obsolete: now enabled by default.
 ``tempDir``              This symbol takes a string as its value, like
                          ``--define:tempDir:/some/temp/path`` to override the
                          temporary directory returned by ``os.getTempDir()``.